 where $J$ and $\regu$ are defined in \eqref{eq:regularized_cost_function}.
 Hereinafter, we write {$J({\omega}) = J(\mu_{1}, \omega)$}, focusing on the variation of $J$ with respect to the sub-domain $\omega$.

-Looking at \eqref{eq:parameter_and_shape_minimization}, we highlight that the \fergy{objective functional} $J$ depends not only on $\mu$ but also on $\partial\omega$ through the solution $u = u(\mu, \partial\omega)$ to \eqref{eq:main}.
+Looking at \eqref{eq:parameter_and_shape_minimization}, we highlight that the {objective functional} $J$ depends not only on $\mu$ but also on $\partial\omega$ through the solution $u = u(\mu, \partial\omega)$ to \eqref{eq:main}.
 The optimal solution $\omega^{\ast} = \omega^{\ast}(\mu)$, if it exists, depends on $\mu$ via the state equation \eqref{eq:main}. \begin{remark} The addition of $\regu$ in \eqref{eq:parameter_and_shape_minimization} addresses the ill-posedness of the minimization.
 Regularization for both $\mu$ and $\partial\omega$ enhances stability and improves the approximation of the minimizer as a solution to the inverse problem of recovering $\mu$ and $\partial\omega$.
-However, regularizing only $\mu$ is sufficient for stability in numerical approximations, as shown in Section~\ref{sec:numerical_studies}. \end{remark} We aim to find the minimizer of $J$ as the solution to Problem~\ref{prob:minimization_of_mu}, where $\mu$ is fixed in $\Omega \setminus \baromega$ and $\omega$.
-In numerical approximation, the state system \eqref{eq:main} can be solved iteratively after fixing $\mu$ and $\omega$, then updating both using the derivative of $J$ with respect to $\mu$ and $\omega$.
+However, regularizing only $\mu$ is sufficient for stability in numerical approximations, as shown in Section~\ref{sec:numerical_studies}. \end{remark} We seek a minimizer of $J$ associated with Problem~\ref{prob:minimization_of_mu}, with $\mu$ prescribed in $\Omega \setminus \baromega$ and in $\omega$. {The existence of an optimal solution is established in Appendix~\ref{subsec:existence_of_optimal_shape_solution}.} In the numerical scheme, the state system \eqref{eq:main} is solved iteratively for fixed $\mu$ and $\omega$, followed by updates of both variables based on the derivatives of $J$ with respect to $\mu$ and $\omega$.
 This approach, based on variational calculus, calculates the gradients of $J$ with respect to both $\mu$ and $\omega$ in \eqref{eq:main}, accounting for $\omega$ through $\mu$.
 Introducing an adjoint variable associated with the measurement $h$, we derive a kernel representation of the total derivative, essential for gradient-based algorithms to minimize $J$.
 This also shows the equivalence of the unique minimizer and the critical point of $J$.

 We underline here that the proposed approach eliminates the need to compute solutions for the PDEs associated with various input data and multiple measurements.
 However, in exchange, along with solving two PDE systems (corresponding to the state and adjoint state problems), we must also compute the solution of a vector-type Laplace equation.
 This corresponds to the computation of the extended-regularized deformations field characterized by the so-called shape gradient of $J$; i.e., the variation of $J$ with respect to the region of interest $\omega$.